-For SSL you will need a dedicated IP (US$3/month) as they don't offer SNI, but they make it real easy to install a free Let's Encrypt SSL certificate.
+For SSL you will need a dedicated IP (US$3/month) as they don't offer SNI, but they make it very easy to install a free Let's Encrypt SSL certificate which automatically renews upon expiry.
 Their control panel also makes it easy to enable DKIM with just a couple of clicks.

-They have myLittleAdmin for managing SQL Server databases via the web rather than Management Studio which is a handy feature.
+They have myLittleAdmin for managing SQL Server databases via the web rather than having to use SQL Management Studio which is a handy feature.

 If you have an old Classic ASP website you will probably appreciate the components they already have installed, and they are one of the few hosts to have ABCpdf installed for both Classic ASP and .NET (which I needed for two customer sites).

 They have been a very reliable host.
 I did experience one recent issue where their SQL Server went down and needed restoration from backup.
 It was offline for quite a few hours as a result, but they handled it well.